darena-solutions/bluebuttonpro-public/docs/source/getting-started.rst

 Creating an Application
 -----------------------

-Once the inital setup is complete with our sales team, you will now need to create an application/client that will interact with the BlueButtonPRO API.
+Once the initial setup is complete with our sales team, you will now need to create an application/client that will interact with the BlueButtonPRO API.
 We have built a UI to make this process easier and is available at https://developer.darenasolutions.com.